progdisc/resources/README.md

 Search words: JS, ES5, ES6, ES2017

 * 🆓 [Eloquent JavaScript](http://eloquentjavascript.net/) &mdash; Free to Read Online: A Modern Introduction to Programming
-* 🆓 [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript) &mdash; A community wiki with a JavaScript reference section, including compatability charts.
+* 🆓 [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript) &mdash; A community wiki with a JavaScript reference section, including compatibility charts.
 * 🆓 [JS The Right Way](http://jstherightway.org/) &mdash; An overview of JS with a list of additional resources.
 * 🆓 [javascript.info](javascript.info) &mdash; A tutorial on the new features in Javascript.
 * 🆓 [JS in 2017](https://medium.freecodecamp.org/what-to-learn-in-2017-if-youre-a-frontend-developer-b6cfef46effd) &mdash; "there's a collection of stuff".